antoinecarme/PyAF_Benchmarks/README.md

 We will run these benchmarks on a regular basis and update this repository when something changes.

+Each log file gives the full log of PyAF execution, actual and predicted values as well as some performance measures (MAPE, RMSE, ...) and the total execution time.

 Scripts used to run the benchmarks are included with PyAF : https://github.com/antoinecarme/pyaf/tree/master/benches